aturner-epcc/cirrus-new-docs/docs/user-guide/connecting.md

 You can then repeat this process for any more local machines you want to access Cirrus from, omitting the `mkdir` and `chmod` lines as the relevant files and directories will already exist with the correct permissions.
-You don\'t need to add the public key from your primary machine in your [authorized_keys]{.title-ref} file, because Cirrus can find this in SAFE.
+You don't need to add the public key from your primary machine in your <span class="title-ref">authorized_keys</span> file, because Cirrus can find this in SAFE.

 Note that the permissions on the `.ssh` directory must be set to 700 (Owner can read, can write and can execute but group and world do not